 NDIS participants will now have access to priority home delivery assistance.
 NDIS participants would have received a unique code via SMS or email, which will provide them direct access to priority home grocery delivery services from Woolworths, Coles, IGA, Foodland IGA, Foodworks and Harris Farm.
 An updated list of retailers will be kept under the FAQ section on the Coronavirus page of the NDIS website.
 This is a further measure to ensure NDIS participants can continue to access the services and supports they need.

 The Australian Government has announced these further NDIS and COVID-19 related initiatives:

-- for the next 5 months (from May 2020) eligible participants are able to use existing NDIS plan funding to purchase low-cost assistive technology, including smart devices, to enable continued access to disability supports through telehealth and telepractice while physical distancing requirements are in place
+- eligible participants are able to use existing NDIS plan funding to purchase low-cost assistive technology, including smart devices, to enable continued access to disability supports through telehealth and telepractice while physical distancing requirements are in place

 - new support items for Supported Independent Living providers are now available where a participant has been diagnosed with COVID-19, including higher intensity support and professional cleaning services